Spanish phonology: Phonology

-This hierarchy is based on production only, and is a representation of a child's capacity to produce a sound, whether that sound is the correct target in adult speech or not.
-Thus, it may contain some sounds that are not included in the adult phonology, but produced as a result of error.
+This hierarchy is based on production only and is a representation of a child's capacity to produce a sound, whether that sound is the correct target in adult speech or not.
+Thus, it may contain some sounds that are not included in adult phonology but are produced as a result of error.

 Spanish-speaking children will accurately produce most segments at a relatively early age.
 By around three-and-a-half years, they will no longer productively use phonological processes the majority of the time.
 Some common error patterns (found 10% or more of the time) are cluster reduction, liquid simplification, and stopping.
 Less common patterns (evidenced less than 10% of the time) include palatal fronting, assimilation, and final consonant deletion.

 Typical phonological analyses of Spanish consider the consonants /b/, /d/, and /ɡ/ the underlying phonemes and their corresponding approximants [β], [ð], and [ɣ] allophonic and derivable by phonological rules.
-However, approximants may be the more basic form because monolingual Spanish-learning children learn to produce the continuant contrast between [p t k] and [β ð ɣ] before they do the lead voicing contrast between [p t k] and [b d ɡ].
+However, approximants may be the more basic form because monolingual Spanish-learning children learn to produce the continuant contrast between [p t k] and [β ð ɣ] before they produce the lead voicing contrast between [p t k] and [b d ɡ].
 (In comparison, English-learning children are able to produce adult-like voicing contrasts for these stops well before age three.)
 The allophonic distribution of [b d ɡ] and [β ð ɣ] produced in adult speech is not learned until after age two and not fully mastered even at age four.

-The alveolar trill [r] is one of the most difficult sounds to be produced in Spanish and as a result is acquired later in development.
+The alveolar trill [r] is one of the most difficult sounds to produce in Spanish and is acquired later in development.
 Research suggests that the alveolar trill is acquired and developed between the ages of three and six years.
-Some children acquire an adult-like trill within this period and some fail to properly acquire the trill.
+Some children acquire an adult-like trill within this period, and some fail to properly acquire the trill.
 The attempted trill sound of the poor trillers is often perceived as a series of taps owing to hyperactive tongue movement during production.

-The trill is also very difficult for those learning Spanish as a second language, sometimes taking over a year to produce properly.
+The trill is also often very difficult for those learning Spanish as a second language, sometimes taking over a year to be produced properly.

 Codas

-One research study found that children acquire medial codas before final codas, and stressed codas before unstressed codas.
+One study found that children acquire medial codas before final codas, and stressed codas before unstressed codas.
 Since medial codas are often stressed and must undergo place assimilation, greater importance is accorded to their acquisition.
-Liquid and nasal codas occur word-medially and at the ends of frequently used function words, so they are often acquired first.
+Liquid and nasal codas occur word-medially and at the ends of frequently-used function words and so they are often acquired first.

 Prosody

-Research suggests that children overgeneralize stress rules when they are reproducing novel Spanish words and that they have a tendency to stress the penultimate syllables of antepenultimately stressed words, to avoid a violation of nonverb stress rules that they have acquired.
+Research suggests that children overgeneralize stress rules when they are reproducing novel Spanish words and that they have a tendency to stress the penultimate syllables of antepenultimately stressed words to avoid a violation of nonverb stress rules that they have acquired.
 Many of the most frequent words heard by children have irregular stress patterns or are verbs, which violate nonverb stress rules.
 This complicates stress rules until ages three to four, when stress acquisition is essentially complete, and children begin to apply these rules to novel irregular situations.